 I also refer to this Instant Pot Cream of Chicken Soup as Thanksgiving Soup because you can add leftover Thanksgiving turkey instead of chicken.
 It’s a great recipe to use leftover rotisserie chicken too.

-This creamy chicken soup is made with leeks, which are a milder version of onions.
+This creamy chicken soup is made with leeks, a milder version of onions.
 I find that pressure cooking the leeks gives the soup a nice creamy texture.

-This is such a simple and quick recipe – the soup is made by sauteing the vegetables and herbs, pressure cooking them with the broth and then adding chicken and cream.
+This is a simple and quick recipe – the soup is made by sauteing the vegetables and herbs, pressure cooking them with the broth, and then adding chicken and cream.
 That’s it.

-You’ll love a few more Instant Pot soup recipes, including Instant Pot Pork Soup with Hatch Chiles, Instant Pot Thai Coconut Soup, or Instant Pot Italian Wedding Soup.
+➡ You’ll love a few more Instant Pot soup recipes, including Instant Pot Green Chile Stew (with pork), Instant Pot Thai Coconut Soup, or Instant Pot Italian Wedding Soup.

 One of my favorite recipes is Chicken Curry Soup, which can be made on the stovetop or in an Instant Pot.
-For a seafood soup, try Instant Pot Chipotle Shrimp Soup, and for a peanutty twist, you’ll love Instant Pot African Peanut Stew.
+For a seafood soup, try Chipotle Shrimp Soup, and for a peanutty twist, you’ll love African Peanut Stew.

 Ingredients and Tips